LosAltosHacks/losaltoshacks.com-develop/README.md

 ## Building

-After installing dependencies, run `make` to build the website.
+After installing dependencies, run `make` to build the website, or `make help` for more options.